ZipFood-IO/docs/docs/customer-onboarding.md

 - Review each section for accuracy.
 - Click on any item to edit.
-- Once everything is “Added,” click “Next.”
+- Once everything is "Added," click "Next."

+---

+**Document Information**
+- Created by: Mark Serbol
+- Created time: July 18, 2025 2:47 PM
+- Category: Customer, Onboarding
+- Last edited by: Mark Serbol
+- Last updated time: July 23, 2025 9:23 AM